GoogleChromeLabs/quicklink/README.md

 * Using [Gatsby](https://gatsbyjs.org)?
 You already get most of this for free baked in.
 It uses `Intersection Observer` to prefetch all of the links that are in view and provided heavy inspiration for this project.
 * Want a more data-driven approach?
 See [Guess.js](https://guess-js.github.io).
 It uses analytics and machine-learning to prefetch resources based on how users navigate your site.
 It also has plugins for [Webpack](https://www.npmjs.com/package/guess-webpack) and [Gatsby](https://www.gatsbyjs.org/docs/optimize-prefetching-with-guessjs/).
+* WordPress users can now get quicklink as a [WordPress Plugin from the plugin repository](https://wordpress.org/plugins/quicklink/).

 ## License

 Licensed under the Apache-2.0 license.